magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/custom_js.md

 <li><code>mage.&lt;widget.name&gt;</code> - the name of the Magento widget which you extend.</li>
 </ul>

-For innformation about how to initialize your custom widget in a `.phtml` template, see the <a href="{{site.gdeurl}}frontend-dev-guide/javascript/js_init.html" target="_blank">JavaScript initialization</a> topic.
+For information about how to initialize your custom widget in a `.phtml` template, see the <a href="{{site.gdeurl}}frontend-dev-guide/javascript/js_init.html" target="_blank">JavaScript initialization</a> topic.

 <h3 id="extend_js_component">Extend a default UI component</h3>

-To extend a default UI component, your custom JS component must contain the following:
+To extend a default JS component, your custom script must contain the following:

 <pre>
 define([